Blog

 Put simply, yes.
 At ASM Metal Recycling, we’re members of the British Metals Recycling Association as well as the Road Haulage Association.
 All of our recycling sites across Buckinghamshire are fully registered and compliant with the Scrap Metal Dealers Act 2013.

-In addition, we’re a fully approved Contractors Health and Safety Scheme (CHAS) provider.
-This means that we place the utmost importance on protecting everyone we work with and ensuring our working environment is as safe as possible to carry out our work to the highest standards.
+In addition, we’re bound by health & safety workplace legislation.
+We place the utmost importance on protecting everyone we work with and ensuring our working environment is as safe as possible to carry out our work to the highest standards.

 If you want to know more about the workings of a metal scrap yard, please don’t hesitate to arrange a visit of our Aylesbury headquarters by calling 01296 33 77 11 - we’ll be delighted to show you around.